-In case you think this is a bit random.
-I just think it may be helpful to share my experience on here as I'm not sure how common knowledge this is?
+I think it may be helpful to share my experience on here, as I'm not sure how common knowledge this is?
 If I can help one person save them going through what I have been through.

-Anyway when they first suspected Endo last year the suggestion was to try a Progesterone only Mini Pill.
-My history is that I have tried loads of Pills over the last 20 years, none have suited me.
-I hadn't tried any for about 7 years.
-I was actually a bit more optimistic about Cerazette, thinking having never tried a Mini Pill only combined ones before maybe Progesterone only could be the one that helps me?
+I have had Endo at least 10 years, last year my gyno's latest suggestion was to try a Progesterone only Mini Pill.
+My history is that I have tried loads of Pills over the years, none have suited me.
+I was actually a bit more optimistic about it, thinking having never tried a Mini Pill, only combined ones before maybe Progesterone only could be the one that helps me?

-I went back to the Doctor after about 3 weeks and saw a female Locum, when I described my symptoms she seemed to think they weren't connected.
-So I just carried on taking it, but then I googled it and came across websites about Hypermobility and lots of information about Progesterone affecting you in that way.
-It is the hormone that relaxes ligaments and things during pregnancy etc. and also affects the collagen structure in your body etc. I was really shocked that the Doctor seemed to have no knowledge of this?
-So I then immediately stopped it.
+I went back to the Doctor after about 3 weeks and when I described my symptoms she seemed to think they weren't connected.
+I just carried on taking it, but then I googled it and came across websites about Hypermobility and lots of information about Progesterone affecting women in that way.
+It is the hormone that relaxes ligaments and things during pregnancy, and also affects the collagen structure in your body.
+I was really shocked that the Doctor seemed to have no knowledge of this?
+I then immediately stopped it.

 Here is the advice on Hormones from the UK Hypermobility charity:

-This is a year ago and the damage it appears to have done seems like it is going to be permanent, I now have problems with all my joints and bits of me like that never even bothered me before like fingers, elbows, jaw, wrists etc.
+This is a year ago and the damage it appears to have done seems like it is going to be permanent, I now have problems with all my joints including areas that never even bothered me before like fingers, elbows, jaw, wrists etc.

 No one had mentioned anything like this to me I have seen a few Physiotherapists over the years, I didn't realise that I was even prone to being Hypermobile.
-There are various degrees of it as an illness and some people wouldn't be classed as having Hypermobilty Syndrome but could still be a bit Hypermobile which I probably fall into that category.
+There are various degrees of it as an illness and some people wouldn't be classed as having Hypermobilty Syndrome but could still be a bit Hypermobile.
 Even within Hypermobile people some are way more sensitive to Progesterone than others.

-So if any of you do know you are Hypermobile or have always been very bendy / flexible and have Endo and Progesterone Injection / Pill / Mirena is suggested be VERY careful and do your research.
-If you look on the Hypermobility website forums some people get on better with Mirena as although it is Progesterone it is a much lower dose but other have also been affected badly by this too.
+So if any of you do know you are Hypermobile or have always been very bendy / flexible and have Endo and Progesterone Injection / Pill micronor, noriday, cerazette, norgeston, cerelle / Mirena is suggested be VERY careful and do your research.
+If you look on the Hypermobility website forums some get on better with Mirena as although it is Progesterone it is a much lower dose but others have also been affected badly by this too.

-I'm currently taking Microgynon and Oestrogen is supposed to be the Hormone that helps laxity by stabilising things but for me it hasn't made any difference and the damage Cerazette has done has stayed with me.
+I'm currently taking a combined pil and Oestrogen is supposed to be the Hormone that helps laxity by stabilising things but for me it hasn't made any difference and the damage has done stayed with me.
 This is also frustrating as it seems best to avoid Oestrogen for Endo purposes but I now have no choice.